Yashpal13/post/README.md

 # Atlys App

-A User can Perform Login and Sign Up and User can view and create/add new Posts.
+A user can log in to their account or sign up to create a new one.
+Additionally, users can view existing posts and create new posts.

 ## Demo